smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting In-Car Microphone Audio/index.md

 You will receive a `resultCode` of `SUCCESS`, and should expect to handle this audio pass thru as though it was successful.

 ## Handling the Response
-To process the response that we received from an ended audio capture, we @![iOS]use the `withResponseHandler` property in `SDLManager`'s `send(_ :)` function!@ @![android,javaSE,javaEE] monitor the `PerformAudioPassThruResponse` by adding a listener to the `PerformAudioPassThru` RPC before sending it.
-If the response has a successful result, all of the audio data for the passthrough has been received and is ready for processing !@.
+To process the response received from an ended audio capture, @![iOS]use the `withResponseHandler` property in `SDLManager`'s `send(_ :)` function!@ @![android,javaSE,javaEE] monitor the `PerformAudioPassThruResponse` by adding a listener to the `PerformAudioPassThru` RPC before sending it.
+If the response has a successful result, all of the audio data for the passthrough has been received and is ready for processing!@.

 @![iOS]
 ##### Objective-C